pay-now/paynow-api-postman-collection/v2/README.md

 # About

-This is a simple Postman collection for Paynow API version 1.
+This is a simple Postman collection for Paynow API V2.
 Collection allows you to create a basic requests in Paynow Sandbox environment.

 # How to use